EstatePass

 A lease.

-CORRECT_ANSWER: A lease transfers a possessory interest in real property for a specified period, making it a sufficient method to transfer certain property rights.
+correct answer: A lease transfers a possessory interest in real property for a specified period, making it a sufficient method to transfer certain property rights.
 This creates a landlord-tenant relationship with specific rights and obligations.

 B